kr1zzo-FER/Model-Informed-Path-Planning/README.md

 # 🗺️ map_maker Package

 The **map_maker** ROS2 package is designed for creating and integrating geographical maps into the ROS2 framework.
-It shares the typical structure of ROS2 packages and is part of the `path_planning_ws` ROS2 workspace.
 This package processes data to generate maps and publishes them using a ROS2 publisher.
 The workflow and associated programs are outlined below.